Aisha (2010 film): Plot

 Disheartened with her previous failed match-making attempt, Aisha tries to match up Shefali with Dhruv.
-Shefali discovers Aisha's plan and confronts her, telling Aisha that she never viewed her as a friend, rather as a project, someone who she tried to mold and fix.
+Shefali discovers Aisha's plan and confronts her, telling Aisha that she never viewed her as a friend, but rather as a project, someone who she tried to mold and fix.
 Shefali then declares that she has feelings for Arjun.
 This greatly confuses and hurts Aisha, since she realises that she has been in love with Arjun all this time.
 Aisha realises that she has been selfish and arrogant all along, playing with the emotions and feelings of her friends.
 She goes back to her best friend, Pinky, and apologizes for her actions.
 Dhruv and Aarti get engaged, but Aisha chooses not to attend since she thinks that Arjun will be there with Shefali.
 After a late-night conversation with her father, Aisha decides spontaneously to go to the engagement and declare her feelings to Arjun.
 She meets Shefali, who tells her that love cannot be forced or planned, and also reveals that she has found her love in Saurabh, whose proposal she had previously turned down.

 Later that night, Arjun and Aisha meet and reminisce about their childhood and friendship, and ultimately declare their love for each other and kiss.
 The movie ends one year later, at Dhruv and Aarti's wedding, where Aisha states that love is spontaneous and never goes according to plan.